 - MDF utilization and ROI

-At its core partner managers search for, recruit, and onboard partners to their ecosystem.
-They measure performance and work to maintain “great ongoing relationships”, but traditionally the role takes a somewhat narrow approach, looking at what success the partner brings to the organization, and may not be as focused on partner or even joint success.
+Partner managers search for, recruit, and onboard partners to their ecosystem.
+They measure performance and work to maintain great ongoing relationships, but traditionally the role takes a somewhat narrow approach, looking at what success the partner brings to the organization, and may not be as focused on partner or even joint success.

 The Ecosystem Success Manager

-An Ecosystem Success Manager (ESM) manages a portfolio of partners and ensures the whole organization is aligned to make the partners successful.
-An ESM is responsible to help partners achieve great outcomes including
+The role of an Ecosystem Success Manager is much broader than a typical Partner Manager’s role.
+ESMs focus on creating a win-win scenario – not just their organization’s success but also their partner company's success.
+An ESM manages a portfolio of partners and ensures the whole organization is aligned to make the partners successful.
+An ESM is responsible to help partners achieve great outcomes, including:

 - Ensures partner is onboarded and has access to all the products, tools, technologies, and trainings that will set them up for success